 What happens if a woman misses her screening test?

-In women who have not been tested, some birth centers can perform PCR tests that provide results within an hour.
+For women who have not been tested, some birth centers can perform PCR tests that provide results within an hour.

-Another option is to treat women who are at increased risk of infection, but have an unknown GBS status, with antibiotics.
-Factors that increase risk for infection include:
+Another option is to treat women who are at increased risk of infection but have an unknown GBS status with antibiotics.

-• Preterm delivery prior to 37 weeks’ gestation.
+• Preterm delivery before 37 weeks’ gestation.

 Are antibiotics also required for caesarean delivery?

-I am scheduled for a Caesarean Section, do I still need to get screened for GBS?
+I am scheduled for a caesarean section; do I still need to get screened for GBS?

-If I was positive for GBS in my previous pregnancy but I am negative in my current pregnancy, do I still need to be treated?
+If I was positive for GBS in my previous pregnancy but am negative in my current pregnancy, do I still need to be treated?

 What if I should have received antibiotics but did not receive them on time?